ArmiLawrence/Train-Scheduler/README.md

 2. Submit Button allows inserting records into the Firebase database (CR)

-3. Delete Button is added - however, it does not work well.
-It deletes the record pressed, but it also deletes records after the record pressed.
-(Example, if 4th record is clicked for deletion, 5th, 6th, so on record is deleted also).
-(D)
+3. Delete Button is added and can delete records from the Firebase database (D).

-4. Update Button not added.
-I could not get the Delete to work, therefore, updating was a bit too hard.
-(U)
+4. Future release will include an Update Button, which will have the ability to update records from the Firebase database (U).